Aboriginal Heritage

-Shark Bay is the traditional country of three Aboriginal language groups: Malgana, Nhanda and Yingkarta.
-The Malgana name for Shark Bay is Gutharraguda, which means ‘two bays’ or ‘two waters’.
+Shark Bay is the traditional country of three Aboriginal language groups: Malgana (Centre), Nanda (South) and Yinggarda (East coast).
+The Malgana name for Shark Bay is Guthaaguda, a place of two waters.

 There are about 130 registered Aboriginal heritage sites in the Shark Bay area including quarries, rock shelters, burial sites and large scatters of discarded shells, bone and other food-related artefacts known as middens.